 That is no simple duty, by the way.
 The moral standard God’s people are supposed to live by far surpasses even the highest principles of normal human ethics.

-Jesus taught, for example, that the sixth commandment forbids not only acts of killing, but a murderous heart as well (vv.
-21–22).
-The seventh commandment, which forbids adultery, also implicitly condemns even adulterous desires (vv.
-27–28).
-And the command to love our neighbors applies even to those who are our enemies (vv.43–44).
+Jesus taught, for example, that the sixth commandment forbids not only acts of killing, but a murderous heart as well (Matthew 5:21–22).
+The seventh commandment, which forbids adultery, also implicitly condemns even adulterous desires (Matthew 5:27–28).
+And the command to love our neighbors applies even to those who are our enemies (Matthew 5:43–44).

 How high is the moral and ethical standard set by God’s law?
 Unimaginably high.
-Jesus equates it with God’s own perfection: “You therefore must be perfect, as your heavenly Father is perfect” (v.48).
+Jesus equates it with God’s own perfection: “You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).

 Here are three powerful reasons why:

 First, for the sake of our reputation.
 Of course, Christians should not be concerned with issues like status, class, caste, or economic prestige.
-In that sense, we need to be like Christ, who made Himself of no reputation and took on the form of a servant (Phil.2:7).
+In that sense, we need to be like Christ, who made Himself of no reputation and took on the form of a servant (Philippians 2:7).

 Nothing will ruin a good reputation faster or more permanently than a deliberate breach of ethical integrity.
 People will forgive practically any other kind of error, negligence, or failure — but ethical bankruptcy carries a stigma that is almost impossible to rise above.

 Several years ago, a parishioner told me something no pastor ever wants to hear.
 He had invited a business acquaintance to our church.
 The man replied, “You go to that church?
 I wouldn’t go to that church.
 The most corrupt lawyer in town goes to that church.”